 Changes in City Services to Reduce COVID-19 Exposure

 The City of Helena is committed to providing essential services to the public while also making it a top priority to protect the health and safety of our citizens.
 The City continues to follow the direction of Lewis & Clark County Health Department, and the State of Montana in relation to the COVID-19 health outbreak.
 In order to accomplish “social distancing,” City departments with non-essential services and staff are transitioning to working remotely.
-Department hours may be affected, in-person services are impacted, or services may be modified to ensure the health and safety of the public and staff.
-The delivery of in-person services will be reevaluated on Tuesday, March 31 and will be based on COVID-19 trends and CDC guidelines.
+Department hours may be affected and in-person services may be modified to ensure the health and safety of the public and staff.
+The delivery of in-person services will be continually reevaluated based on COVID-19 State and County health guidelines.

 Please see the following modifications each department is taking: